To The Lighthouse—A Wild Walk to Cape Wrath

 The walk starts from Kinlochbervie and follows the winding 4-mile path to Sandwood Bay– a majestic beach that can only be accessed on foot or by boat.

-Sandwood Bay is shrouded in myths of mermaids, shipwrecks and hauntings, but today it's covered in mist.
-Sitting on the beach, it’s easy to close your eyes and imagine Vikings landing their longboats here.
+Sandwood Bay is shrouded in myths of mermaids, shipwrecks and hauntings.
+The day I was there it was covered in mist, making it easy to close the eyes and imagine Vikings landing their longboats.
 Indeed, Sandwood takes its name from the old Norse word Sandvatn, meaning sand-water.

-Following path for a short way brings you to a fence that marks the beginning of the army firing range which covers most of the land surrounding Cape Wrath.
+Following path brings you to a fence that marks the beginning of the army firing range which covers most of the land surrounding Cape Wrath.

 If the red warning flag is not flying, it’s safe to cross.